Feb 24, 2025

 • QA engineer

-Workload breakdown
+Workload breakdown for a sample portal

-• Sign-in and log-in
+• Login and sign-up

-• User profile and dashboard
+• User account and dashboard

-• Order status tracking
+• View order status

 • Order history